-One thing to notice is that due to exercising limited control over the paraphrasing stage, some synonym replacements may result in maintaining similar levels of sound overlap (at least in the word-initial alliterative sense).
+Due to exercising limited control over the paraphrasing stage, some synonym replacements may result in maintaining similar levels of sound overlap (at least in the word-initial alliterative sense).
 For instance, "pollster" has been replaced by "poller" in the first example, and "methods" has been replaced by "means" in the bottom example.
-The reason for the former example is similar to why the input phrase \textit{may} be output in the final tongue-twister as the closest synonym to many words is a derivative of the word itself (i.e., variants of "poll-").
+The reason for the former example is similar to why the input phrase \textit{may} be in the output of the final tongue twister as the closest synonym to many words is a derivative of the word itself (i.e., variants of "poll-").